larsvilhuber/self-checking-reproducibility/index.md

 The table of contents goes initially from easy to more complex.
 Each section should be seen as one  method of running, with varying levels of "trust" in how robust it is to replicators' environments.
 Some can be combined, others may not work well together.

+> A presentation that may be more up-to-date is available at [presentation/](presentation/).

 ## TL;DR

 Techy lingo for "too long, didn't read".
 A summary of the most important takeaways will be at the top of each section.